manifoldxyz/creator-core-extensions-solidity/README.md

 ```

 #### Manifold Lazy Claim
-There are ERC721 and ERC1155 Lazy Claim extension.
+These are ERC721 and ERC1155 Lazy Claim extensions.

 **ERC721 Rinkeby**
 ```